NetAuth is a network identity and authentication provider. It allows you to have one user account that is available to a lot of different machines.

 How do I hook up other things to NetAuth?

-Other modules are coming, if you want to help out, reach out in
+Other modules are in development, if you want to help out, reach out

 #netauth-dev on freenode.